Booth Plan Submission

 Questions?

-For any queries regarding booth plans approval, stand building regulations, risk assessments and method statements, please contact Abraxys Ltd.
+For any queries regarding booth plans approval, booth building regulations, risk assessments and method statements, please contact exhibition@gsma.com.

 BACK TO TOP